 - Malabsorptive – The new, smaller stomach is attached to the small intestine at a lower point, bypassing most of the stomach and the beginning portion of the small intestine.
 This means that digestion will not begin until further down your digestive tract, thus fewer calories are absorbed.

-The average expected weight loss with a gastric bypass operation is between 60% and 70% of excess body weight.
-This is an average and you may lose more or you may lose less.
-Maximum weight loss occurs within two years postoperatively.
+The average expected weight loss with a gastric bypass operation is between 60% and 80% of excess body weight¹.
+This is an average and you may lose more or you may lose less. *

 Most importantly, obesity-related diseases such as diabetes, hypertension, gastric reflux and sleep apnea can be resolved or greatly improved within the first year of surgery.